internaloha/documentation/docs/developers/checklists/js-eslint-checklist.md

 ## Javascript

+### JS-00: Indentation and whitespace

+We use two space indentation.
+Please avoid all whitespace inside function bodies.
+Use whitespace to separate functions.

+To delineate logical sections within a function, instead of using whitespace, use a //  comment.
+For example, see the main() function in [acm.js](https://github.com/internaloha/internaloha/blob/master/scraper/scrapers/acm.js).

 ### JS-01: Name classes, components, files, and directories appropriately.

 Classes should be pascalcase starting with a capital letter.